 What Does BBA Stand For?

-Both the BBA and BSBA degrees build on a strong core of business classes.
-Like marketing, economics, operations and business law.
-The main difference between the BBA and BSBA is the scope of math and finance courses.
+Both the BBA and BSBA degrees share a solid foundation of business courses, covering topics like marketing, economics, operations, and business law.
+However, the key distinction lies in the extent of math and finance coursework.

 BBA Degree Coursework

-In general, a BBA course plan covers 120 credits.
-About one third of these are general education and liberal arts classes.
-Like public speaking, psychology, business writing and English.
+In general, a BBA program encompasses a total of 120 credits.
+Around one third of these credits are dedicated to general education and liberal arts courses, which include subjects like public speaking, psychology, business writing, and English.